The Greatest of All Time: Cast

-Additionally, late actor Vijayakanth was featured in the film as a Nuclear Scientist as a tribute with the use of artificial intelligence in a short appearance as M. S. Gandhi in disguise; the voice was dubbed by K. Manikandan.
+Additionally, actor Vijayakanth was featured in the film as a Nuclear Scientist as a tribute with the use of artificial intelligence in a short appearance as M. S. Gandhi in disguise; the voice was dubbed by K. Manikandan.
 MS Dhoni, Ravindra Jadeja, Ruturaj Gaikwad, Rohit Sharma and Ajinkya Rahane appear from archived footages in an IPL game featuring Chennai Super Kings and Mumbai Indians.

 Production

 Development

 The Greatest of All Time is the first collaboration between Vijay and Venkat Prabhu.

 In late November 2021, Vijay, who had collaborated with director Atlee for three successful films, was reported to collaborate again with the latter for his 68th film as the lead actor.
 Marking their collaboration after Theri (2016), Mersal (2017), and Bigil (2019), the production process was set to begin after the director completed his commitments for his debut Hindi film, Jawan (2023).
 In the meantime, Vijay would work on two projects, Varisu and Leo (both 2023).
 On 24 December, Yuvan Shankar Raja, through X, posted a picture of himself and Vijay, which was speculated to hint a reunion in the near future after Pudhiya Geethai (2003).
 Reports of the collaboration between Vijay and Atlee continued throughout 2022.
 That December, it was reported that filming was set to commence in June 2023, as Atlee by then had completed Jawan, as the initial film's release date was 2 June 2023; but was postponed.

 The following May, however, Atlee was confirmed not to direct the project, as he had signed another Hindi film, which became Baby John (2024).
 Vijay had reportedly listened to multiple scripts, which included from directors Venkat Prabhu and Gopichand Malineni.
 On 21 May, Vijay, through his social media pages, announced that his 68th film would be helmed by Prabhu, tentatively titled Thalapathy 68.
 AGS Entertainment would produce the film, while Archana Kalpathi and Aishwarya Kalapathi served as creative producers.
 It is the production house's most expensive and 25th film production.
 The film was made on a budget of ₹400 crore, with Vijay having received a remuneration of ₹200 crore making him the highest-paid actor in India.
 In August 2023, the team left for Los Angeles to use visual effects scanning to create the look of one of Vijay's characters; this technique was previously used for Fan (2016).
 The film's official title, The Greatest of All Time, was announced on 31 December 2023.
 Prabhu later revealed that he wanted to title the film Gandhi, which remained the lead character's name.